Agenda 2025 *

 Workshop 3: Flexible and precise manufacturing of connectors

-Kai Wesendrup | Otto Bihler Maschinenfabrik GmbH & Co.
+Kay Wesendrup | Otto Bihler Maschinenfabrik GmbH & Co.
 KG

 Focus: Manufacturing